Hotel Front Desk Agent

 As a Front Desk Associate what would you do if there were no rooms available

-Asked by Jenn over 10 years ago
+Asked by Jenn about 11 years ago

 That sounds like a sold out night which is great!
 Just inform everyone that calls or tries to book online that you are sold out, and make sure that whomever keeps track of your online booking engines shuts off any access to rooms, so you don't get overbooked.
 If for some reason someone shows with an accidental overbooked reservation, you'll have wanted to have already called all your neighboring hotels to find out if they have any rooms available in case you have to "walk" or relocate a guest to a neighboring and comparable hotel for the night until you have a room available for them again.